oberhamsi/ringo-webtutorial/mds/middleware.md

        ... cut for clearity ...
     ];

 By convention every middleware module - like `ringo/midleware/basicauth` - exports a function named `middleware` which acts as the actual middleware function.
 BasicAuth is a special middleware as it needs a configuration object.
-Similar to the Static-Middldware which accepts the path it should serve statically.
+Similar to the Static-Middleware which accepts the path it should serve statically.

-We have to setup an auth config object to pass to the middlware.
+We have to setup an auth config object to pass to the middleware.
 In our case all backend Urls start with '/admin/' so that will be the realm, which only the user 'demoblog' with the password 'secret' can access.
 The passwords is given as a SHA1 hash.
 The final auth config looks like this:

     // config.js
     var authConfig = {